Reconstruction of univariate functions from directional persistence diagrams: Discussion

 While it was feasible to optimize our algorithm in the piecewise linear case, reducing the complexity in the smooth case would require a new design of the algorithm.
 In its current form, the detection step and the approximation step are successive.
 Detection of critical points is made in $O(n^3)$ time, where $n$ is the number of critical points, and further calculations are needed pointwise in order to determine each precise location.
 A more efficient algorithm could be produced by mixing the two steps into a simultaneous searching procedure.

-This study illustrates the usefulness of persistence landscapes as descriptors from homological persistence diagrams.
-Thanks to the fact that there is a hierarchical sequence of them, it is possible to analyze the way in which information from data is distributed along the sequence of landscapes.
-As a consequence, they become valuable as a tool for explainability in classification processes.
+This study illustrates another instance of the usefulness of persistence landscapes as descriptors from homological persistence diagrams.
+Thanks to the fact that landscapes are made of a hierarchical sequence of levels, it is possible to analyze the way in which information from data is distributed along the sequence of levels.
+As a consequence, landscapes are valuable as a tool for interpretability in classification processes.

+Reconstruction of data is also related with privacy in data science~\cite{BDFKR2018}.
+In our case, knowledge of a persistence diagram of sublevel sets of a function does not permit to fully reconstruct the function, since the $x$-values of critical points cannot be recovered from a persistence diagram.
+However, as shown in this article, an oracle yielding enough directional persistence diagrams conveys as much information as the original functions.
+Towards applications, removing critical points that are not essential for classification purposes is a way to erase information stored in the data while preserving usability.
+Consequently, selective critical point removal could be a convenient method to diminish the chances of deanonymization when the data functions encode confidential content.

 [heading=bibintoc]

 { }

 { }